Best Swiss Chocolate (Famous & Lesser-Known Brands)

 Max was founded in 2009 and is a family-owned chocolate shop with some master chocolatiers behind the counter.
 It is not for their seasonal chocolates that change with the seasons and the local ingredients.

 Think about berry-filled chocolates in summer, dried fruit and nuts in the fall and winter, and you get the idea.
-It is certainly worth picking up a box of their chocolates while you are in Lucerne.
+It is worth picking up a box of their chocolates while you are in Lucerne.

 So, if you don’t want to spend a fortune, consider Lindt or other supermarket brands.